hashchange/backbone.select/readme.md

 ### Backbone.Select.Many events

 The events below are triggered by Backbone.Select.Many based on changes of the selection.

+###### Silent option

 Events can be prevented from firing when Backbone.Select methods are called with the `silent` option, as in `collection.select( model, {silent: true} )`.

+###### Diff hash

-Select.Many events, with the exception of `reselect:any`, pass a "diff" hash to event handlers as the first parameter: `{ selected: [...], deselected: [...] }`.
-The `selected` array holds models which have been newly selected by the action triggering the event.
+Select.Many events, with the exception of `"reselect:any"`, pass a "diff" hash to event handlers as the first parameter: `{ selected: [...], deselected: [...] }`.

+The `selected` array contains models which have been newly selected by the action triggering the event.
 Likewise, models in the `deselected` array have changed their status from selected to deselected.

-_(Backbone.Picky users: Note that up to version 0.2, the first parameter passed to event handlers had been the collection.)_
+###### Options hash

+Event handlers receive an options hash as the last parameter.
+It contains the options which were used for the method call, such as [`exclusive`][option-exclusive].

+A `label` property is always part of that hash.
+It contains the [label][custom-labels] used for the action, regardless of whether it was set with the `label` option or left at its default.

+Another property in the hash might be [`_externalEvent`][external-event].
+It appears when the selection or deselection was initiated indirectly, ie by an `add()` or `remove()` action, and [contains the name][external-event] of the corresponding event.

+Finally, custom options can be used when invoking any method.
+They are simply passed through to the event handler, merged into the options hash.
+See the [section on custom options][custom-options], below.

+###### Predefined handlers

 Event handlers with standard names are invoked automatically.
 Standard names are `onSelectNone`, `onSelectSome`, `onSelectAll` and `onReselect`.
 If these methods exist on the collection, they are run without having to be wired up with the event manually.

-Custom options can be used when invoking any method.
-See the [section on custom options][custom-options], below.

 #### "select:all"

 Triggered when all models have been selected.
-Provides the ["diff" hash][select.many-events] as the first parameter, and the collection as the second.
+Event handlers are called with the following arguments: _["diff" hash][diff-hash], collection, [options][select.many-event-options]_.

 Runs the `onSelectAll` event handler if the method exists on the collection.

 #### "select:none"

 Triggered when all models have been deselected.
-Provides the ["diff" hash][select.many-events] as the first parameter, and the collection as the second.
+Event handlers are called with the following arguments: _["diff" hash][diff-hash], collection, [options][select.many-event-options]_.

 Runs the `onSelectNone` event handler if the method exists on the collection.

 #### "select:some"

 Triggered when some, but not all, models have been selected.
-Provides the ["diff" hash][select.many-events] as the first parameter, and the collection as the second.
+Event handlers are called with the following arguments: _["diff" hash][diff-hash], collection, [options][select.many-event-options]_.

 Runs the `onSelectSome` event handler if the method exists on the collection.

 #### "reselect:any"

 Triggered when at least one model, which is already selected, is selected again.
-Provides an array of the re-selected models as the first parameter.
+Event handlers are called with the following arguments: _array of reselected models, collection, [options][select.many-event-options]_.

 Runs the `onReselect` event handler if the method exists on the collection.

 In contrast to the other events, this event fires even if there isn't any change in the resulting selection at all.
-Note that there is no separate reselect:all event; the re-selection of all items in the collection is also covered by `reselect:any`.
+Note that there is no separate reselect:all event; the re-selection of all items in the collection is also covered by `"reselect:any"`.

 ## Sharing models among collections